glynawe/Vanilla/vanilla.md

 *Cases do not not "fall through", `break` is not necessary.*

-*The highest range constant must be less than 256 higher that the lowest constant.
+*The highest range constant must be less than 256 higher than the lowest constant.
 Switch statements are most useful when implemented using jump tables, and there must be some limit to the size of those tables.*

 ## Return Statements